Skip to content

 What we built first.

 We spent seven years building HappySellers — a platform that today handles order processing, inventory management, and payment reconciliation for 250+ Indian e-commerce businesses.
-Over 6,000 sellers have registered on it.
-Every day, we see the AI use cases that move real numbers.
-Every feature we've shipped has been validated on real GMV, real returns, real margin impact.
+Over 6,000+ sellers have registered on it.

-HappySellers is not a consulting portfolio.
+HappySellers isn't a consulting portfolio.
 It's a live laboratory.
-When we recommend a demand-forecasting approach to a client, it's because we've already run variations of it across hundreds of sellers.
-When we say "returns prediction reduces your reverse logistics cost by 18%," we have the data behind that number.
+Every AI use case we recommend to a client has already been run across hundreds of real sellers — on real GMV, real returns, real margin.
+When we say "returns prediction reduces reverse logistics cost by 18%," we have the data behind that number.

-This is the TwoDots moat that no agency can replicate.
+This is the TwoDots moat no agency can replicate.
 Not credentials.
 Not case studies.
-A live, operating platform that tells us every week what AI is actually doing for the businesses we care about most.
+A live, operating platform that tells us every week what AI is actually doing for the businesses we care about.

 The playbook exists.
 It just hasn't been compressed.

-Here is what I've learned across 15 years: the AI that makes a $10B retailer 3% more efficient also works for a $5M Shopify brand.
-The maths are the same.
-The data patterns are the same.
-The implementation discipline is the same.
+Here is what 15+ years across enterprise retail taught me: the AI that makes a $10B retailer 3% more efficient works exactly the same for a $5M Shopify brand.
+The maths are identical.
+The data patterns are identical.
+What's different is access.

-The difference is access.
 Enterprise brands paid McKinsey and Accenture and Deloitte to build this over years and millions.
-The $5M brand either gets told "you're too small" or gets sold a SaaS tool that's one feature of one use case wrapped in a nice dashboard.
+The $5M brand gets told one of two things:

-Neither option actually ships working AI into their business.
+Neither actually ships working AI into their business.

 TwoDots is the third path.
-We take the enterprise playbook and compress it into a 4–12 week implementation that actually goes into production.
+We take the enterprise playbook and compress it into a 4–12-week implementation that goes into production.
 No decks.
-No "recommendations."
-No "proof of concept that requires another phase."
+No recommendations.
+No "proof of concept that needs another phase."
 Working AI, in your stack, moving a KPI you can measure.

 "We don't sell AI.
 We ship outcomes."